nasa/cumulus/docs/features/backup_and_restore.md

 ##### cumulus-rds-tf examples

-Below we've provided a few recovery scenarios for the provided `cumulus-rds-tf` serverless module.
+The following sections provide a walk through of a few recovery scenarios for the provided `cumulus-rds-tf` serverless module.

 ***Point In Time Recovery***